 Be open-minded and very receptive to change.
 Be willing to be a data/ICT evangelist with the boldness to dream.
-I put a lot emphasis on data because without the RIGHT information, we will almost always make the WRONG decision.
+I put a lot of emphasis on data because, without the RIGHT information, we will almost always make the WRONG decision.
 Do not cap your creativity.
 It sounds like cliché, but I always tell my staff, JUST THINK!
 The next BIG THING might just be an idea you think is SMALL!

 We have a saying at our office, “At RoviaGate, we don’t just CREATE, we INNOVATE!”